Hire The Law Firm That Keeps

 Under the California Vehicle Code and the Consumer Legal Remedies Act (CLRA):

-- All optional products or services (like paint protection or extended warranties) must be disclosed as optional—you cannot be forced to buy them to qualify for financing.
+• All optional products or services (like paint protection or extended warranties) must be disclosed as optional—you cannot be forced to buy them to qualify for financing.
+If the vehicle has defects or issues, warranty coverage and lemon law protections may apply.

-- Adding charges after the sales agreement or slipping them into the contract without your clear consent may be considered fraud or an unfair business practice under California’s Unfair Competition Law (UCL).
+• Adding charges after the sales agreement or slipping them into the contract without your clear consent may be considered fraud or an unfair business practice under California’s Unfair Competition Law (UCL) and other warranty regulations.

 ⚖️ Even if you already signed the paperwork, you may be able to recover your money and cancel the contract.